Welcome-To-My-Repo/blancmange/README.md

 The Program Counter can move forward or backward along an axis.
 The direction can be rotated upward, downward, left, or right.
 When a program starts, the PC begins at 0,0,0 and moves forward along the x axis.

+## Orientation

+Normally, n-dimensional programming languages change the direction of the pointer by orienting it to an axis where it increases or decreases.
+Blancmange uses rotations instead of orientations; the movement of the pointer is disjoint from the axis of the cube.
+The Instruction Pointer has the option to rotate 90 degrees left, right, upwards, or downwards, with respect to its current forward direction.
+Consider if the pointer started execution increasing on the X-axis.
+A *rotate downwards* instruction would turn the pointer to increase on the Z-axis.
+Consider again if the pointer was increasing on the X-axis and encountered this series of instructions, `v>>^^`.
+By the second *rotate upwards* instruction, the pointer would be decreasing on the Z-axis.
+This is because the local axis of the pointer were rotated 180 degrees as a side effect.
+This rotation could be corrected by this series of instructions, `^^.`.
+The two upward rotations would right the pointer, but it would be facing the opposite way, so the *reverse direction* instruction is used.

 ---